 A score of 80% is required to pass each section, except a score of 90% is required to pass the Professional Standards and Code of Ethics Section.
 Students receive their grades and Certified Grant Writer Credential by mail within four weeks after the exam.

 The CGW Workshop Series entitles the student to sit for the Certified Grant Writer® Exam two times in an attempt to pass all 5 sections of the exam.
 For the second sitting, the student needs to only retest in the sections that did not receive a passing score during the first sitting.
 There is no additional fee to sit for the exam a second time, or to attend the CGW Review Course a second time.
+The second sitting may not be sucheduled until the CGW candidate has received the exam results from the first sitting.
 A private sitting is available for the second sitting for an additional $299 plus travel expenses of the proctor.
 The private sitting must be administered by American Grant Writers' Association and proctored by a person holding a valid Certified Grant Writer® credential.

 To sit for the CGW Exam a third time, a student must wait a period of 12 months after the second testing and purchase the CGW Review and Exam for $499 as well be a member at the time of purchase and exam date.